After your treatment

 When should I see a doctor?

 A Thai massage is a wellness treatment and does not replace medical care.
-For persistent, marked complaints, acute pain or unclear symptoms, your doctor is the right person to speak to, not a massage studio.
+For persistent, marked complaints, acute pain or unclear symptoms, your doctor is the right person to turn to, not a massage studio.